alexyuly/chil/README.md

 - Value: a source or sink of strongly typed data
 - Operation: a value which is composed of source and sink values, with a well-defined execution plan
 - Component: an operation which is composed of other operations with connected sources and sinks
-- AppLication: a component with a "runnable source" of command line arguments
+- Application: a component with a "runnable source" of command line arguments

-Each behavior contains *IS* and *HAS* relationships with the other behaviors:
-1. An application *IS A* component, which *IS AN* operation, which *IS A* value.
-2. Values *MUST NOT HAVE* operations, which *MUST NOT HAVE* components, which *MUST NOT HAVE* applications.

 *VOCAL* models the interactions of types of behaviors which communicate, but never query or control each other directly.
 It is a fusion of functional reactive [streams programming](https://cycle.js.org/streams.html) with the pure object-orientation of [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk#Object-oriented_programming), with no imperative syntax.

 ### 2 Name

 A *name* is a JSON string which identifies a type or generic.
-Some names are part of the `vocalize` "dictionary", which means they may be referenced globally.
-Other names are "dependencies" which means their definitions and implementations must be retrieved from external sources specified within an operation definition which depends on them.
-Operation definitions are described in **Section 5.1**.

 ### 3 Type